Copyright © 2016 Ashok P. Nadkarni. All rights reserved.

 → tarray_column double {1.0 1.0 0.0 2.0 1.0 1.0 1.0 0.0 2.0 2.0}

-Commands that modify typed arrays come in two flavors:
+Many commands that modify columns and tables come in two flavors:

 -